koffeinfrei/unnote/README.md

 # Mykonote

 The note taking app that doesn't suck.
 Made under the Mykonian sun.

+The goal of this projet is to provide a solid note taking app with just the core functionality.
+There won't be any fancy unnecessary features such as a chat.

+What Mykonote offers:

+* a solid richtext editor which works properly without ruining the formatting
+* mobile support
+* offline support, so you don't lose data when the connection is bad or even missing
+* a simple and fast user experience
+* an always available search
+* a donkey logo

 ## Development setup